-According to the International Diabetes Federation (IDF), there are 41.5 billion peoples with diabetes in 2016, and this is predictable to upsurge to 650 million by 2045, increasing the risk of heart disease1-2.
-Type 2 diabetes will not reduce its significant, economic cost, even in countries that meet international targets3-4.
-It's not just the problem of high-income regions, it has affected the poorest parts of the world as well.
-Cardiovascular risk was increased in type-II diabetics in comparison to non-diabetics, as in the Framingham study.
-Diabetics are 4 folds more probable to progress cardiovascular disease than without diabetes.
-The most common cause is multiple morbidity in them.
+According to the International Diabetes Federation (IDF), there were 41.5 billion people with diabetes in 2016, and this is predicted to increase to 650 million by 2045, increasing the risk of heart disease.
+1-2.
+Type 2 diabetes will not reduce its significant economic cost, even in countries that meet international targets.3-4.

+It's not just the problem of high-income regions; it has affected the poorest parts of the world as well.
+Cardiovascular risk was increased in type II diabetics in comparison to non-diabetics, as in the Framingham study.
+Diabetics are four times more likely to develop cardiovascular disease than those without diabetes.
+The most common cause is multiple morbidities in them.
 In addition, these patients develop cardiovascular complications at a younger age and have a worse prognosis.
-And it is known to be modifiable for coronary heart disease.
+It is known to be modifiable for coronary heart disease.
 The American College of Cardiology has listed obesity as a major risk factor for CAD.
-A 40 cohort studies systematic review found that obese patients did not have an augmented jeopardy of overall death or death from cardiac disease7.
+A 40-cohort systematic review found that obese patients did not have an increased risk of overall death or death from cardiac disease.
 These conclusions may be interpreted by the lack of discriminative influence of BMI to distinguish between lean body mass and body fat.
-(Gary et al., 2015) found that men are at a higher risk of complications than women.
-Another study from the UK found that even weight loss in men was associated with a lower risk of diabetes and therefore significant cardiac benefit in younger men8-9.
-There is currently a paradox about the role of obesity in the incidence of cardiovascular disease in diabetics, and future studies may examine this issue in more detail.
-Especially according to our work in this field in recent years 10.
-The latter is limited and, in addition to increased BMI and obesity, is traditionally mentioned as a risk factor for cardiac disease and there is no indication for the existence of recently reported paradoxes, so this study examines this issue.
-11 The aim of the study is to govern the association amid the body mass index and the occurrence of ischemic heart disease in patients with type 2 diabetes.
+(Gary et al., 2015)7 found that men are at a higher risk of complications than women.
+Another study from the UK found that